Poker Tournament Directors Association Tournament Rules

 D: Full-table play will halt on tables 3 or more players short of the table with the most players.
 Play halts on other formats (ex: 6-hand and turbos) at TDs discretion.
 TDs may waive halting play and waiver is not a misdeal.
 As the event progresses, at TD’s discretion tables may be more tightly balanced.

 Final tables will have a full table for the event, plus one.
 (9-handed events seat 10 at the final table, 8-handed stud seats 9, 6-handed seats 7, etc.).
 No final table should seat more than 10.
 This rule does not apply to heads-up events.

 Pots / Showdown

 12: Declarations.
 Cards Speak at Showdown

 Cards speak to determine the winner.
 Verbal declarations of hand value are not binding at showdown but deliberately miscalling a hand may be penalized.
-Any player in the hand or not, should speak up if he thinks a mistake is being made in reading hands or awarding the pot.
+Dealers should read and announce hand values at showdown.
+Any player, in the hand or not, should speak up if he or she thinks a mistake is made in reading hands or calculating and awarding the pot.

 13: Tabling Cards & Killing Winning Hand